aspose-barcode/aspose-barcode-reference-tutorials/content/english/net/one-dimensional-barcode-types/one-dimensional-wide-narrow-ratio-configuration/_index.md

 Now you have successfully created one-dimensional barcodes with different wide-narrow ratios using Aspose.BarCode for .NET.
 This library provides you with the flexibility to generate barcodes tailored to your specific requirements.

-# Conclusion
+## Conclusion

 Aspose.BarCode for .NET is a versatile library that simplifies barcode generation and customization in your .NET applications.
 In this tutorial, we covered the basics of creating one-dimensional barcodes with wide-narrow ratio configuration.
 With the ability to fine-tune various parameters, you can create barcodes that perfectly suit your needs.

 ## Frequently Asked Questions

 ### 1. How can I obtain a license for Aspose.BarCode for .NET?
-You can purchase a license from the [official Aspose website](https://purchase.aspose.com/buy).
+You can purchase a license from the [Aspose website](https://purchase.aspose.com/buy).

 ### 2. Can I use Aspose.BarCode for .NET without a license?
 Yes, you can use it with a temporary license, which provides limited functionality.